google/CTAP2-test-tool/docs/fuzzing.md

 ```shell
 ./run_fuzzing.sh
 ```
-By default, our predefined data set is run with a blackbox monitor.
+By default, our predefined data set is run on the device with a blackbox monitor.

 For more control, the following arguments are available:

+- `--run_mode`: `corpus_test` runs the given corpus and `fuzzing` starts mutation- based fuzzing.
 - `--corpus_path`: The path to the corpus containing the test files.
 - `--monitor`: The monitor type to be used.
 All supported options are:
     - `blackbox`: General blackbox monitor.